-(B) A fire department of the University of California and the
+(B) A fire department of the University of California and California State University.

 (C) The Department of Forestry and Fire Protection.